 Alex Eisenberg joined LADA as Digital Manager in May 2012, and leads on digital projects and initatives; Alex's job title was changed to Digital Programmes Manager in 2017.
 Alex works as a curator and producer on projects with artists, young people and independent organsiations with a focus on the intersection between performance and digital technology.
 He also works as an artist making performance, video and digital work in a series of collaborations.
 He has a BA in History from the University of Nottingham and and MA in Contemprary Performance from Royal Central School of Speech and Drama.

 Amy Poole joined LADA as Marketing Coordinator in April 2016.
 Amy has a BA in a Performing Arts from the University of Chichester.
 While there Amy began to make installations and interventions for meditation and personal reflection, which she has carried on creating for BEYOND Church in Brighton.
 Amy has previously worked in Live Art events and communications for a number of arts organisations and festivals including Siobhan Davies Dance, the City of London Festival, Greenbelt Festival and Artsadmin.

 Finn Love joined LADA as Coordinator in January 2017, and became Programmes Manager in June 2018.
 Finn graduated from Queen Mary University of London in 2015 with a BA in Drama, and in 2016 with an MA in Theatre and Performance.
 They have worked with several arts organisations including LIFT, In-Between Time and SPILL, both in production and administration.
-Finn also works freelance as a producer and has performed as a drag artist across the UK and internationally.
+Finn is also a dancer and drag queen, performing regularly across London, the UK and internationally.